Yoast/wordpress-seo/README.md

 ### Reducers and Middleware

-Some components require that you implement a reducer.
+Some components require implementing a reducer.
 See which components need what reducers below:

 #### Content analysis